Calle Själin

-Calle Själin (born 2 September 1999) is a Swedish professional ice hockey defenseman currently playing for the Charlotte Checkers in the American Hockey League (AHL) as a prospect to the Florida Panthers of the National Hockey League (NHL).
+Calle Själin (born 2 September 1999) is a Swedish professional ice hockey defenceman for Rögle BK of the Swedish Hockey League (SHL).
 Själin was selected in the fifth round, 145th overall, of the 2017 NHL Entry Draft by the New York Rangers.

 Playing career

 With his draft rights expired from the Rangers, Själin remained with Leksands IF in the Swedish Hockey League (SHL).
-In the 2021–22 season, Själin notched career highs with 6 goals and 16 assists for 22 points in 46 regular season games with Leksand.
+In the 2021–22 season, Själin notched career highs with six goals and 16 assists for 22 points in 46 regular season games with Leksands IF.

 On 10 June 2022, Själin was signed to a two-year, entry-level contract with the Florida Panthers.